-Here are select stories from Aboriginal Australia:
+Here are Dreamtime stories from Aboriginal Australia:

 All over Australia, Dreaming stories tell of the ancestor spirits who created the land and everything on it.
 This story, from the Ngiyaampaa of western New South Wales, tells how the Darling River was created, long ago.

-Read the Creation Story here.
+Read the Aboriginal Creation Story here.

 Eaglehawk and Crow

 Long ago, many of the birds and animals were in human form.
 This story is about two warriors from the Ngiyaampaa people of western New South Wales.
 It is told for us here by Aunty Beryl Carmichael.

 Emu and the Jabiru

 From the Marrkula clan in Arnhem Land comes this story of greed between two brothers-in-law and the creation of the Emu and the Jabiru.
 It also offers an insight into the life of the Gapuwiayk people.